lefth/md5sum-uring/README.md

     -h, --help                 Prints help information
-        --no-uring             Compute checksums without the io_uring feature --preregister-files    Use the io_uring feature of pre-registering files to be read before the read is requested --use-fixed-buffers    Use the io_uring feature of reading into fixed position buffers. (not implemented)
-    -V, --version              Prints version information
+        --no-uring             Compute checksums without the io_uring feature --preregister-files    Use the io_uring feature of pre-registering files to be read before the read is requested --use-fixed-buffers    Use the io_uring feature of reading into fixed position buffers -V, --version              Prints version information
 ```